k2s09/blogwebsitev1/content/post/path-of-moderation.md

 It is a chain of thought that I most wholeheartedly concur with.
 It is simple enough, but I like to use it in everything.
 Modern radical and extremist views might steer your mind to believe that being moderate is worse off than taking a side.
 Whether that is true or not is not something I can deduce, but join me as we explore the reality of the universe.

 Also, this will be an ever-ongoing essay.
-I will continue to expand this topic in moods of heightened sensitivity, ponderings, reveries and philosophy.
+I will continue to expand this topic in moods of heightened creativity and meditations.

 Before I delve into the benefits of this philosophy of moderation, let me first clarify what I mean by moderation.
 Moderation is not simply the absence of extremes or the middle ground between two opposing views.
 Moderation is a deliberate and conscious choice to avoid excesses and deficiencies in any aspect of life.
 Moderation is a recognition of the limits and possibilities of human nature and the world we live in.
 Moderation is a respect for diversity and complexity, as well as a search for harmony and balance.